Adam0Schulz/Movie-Database-App/README.md

 -   How in-depth should we go with the use cases (use case diagram)
 -

-Source code to do list
+To do list
+-   adam
--   make the commands consistent
+    -   clean up the code
--   divide methods into smaller ones if it makes sense
--   divide methods across classes if it makes sense
--   have as little methods in App class as possible
     - in the updateMovie method add a request for inputing a new character

+-   simona
+    -   use case description
+    -   logo
+    -   find how to generate class diagram from src
+    -   take a nap

+-   babak
+    -   add movies

+-   unasigned
+    -   sequence diagram - Thursday together
+    -   class diagram
+    -   presentation - Monday